krishnaditya65/Mercurius/docs/DOCUMENTATION.md

 returns not-found; a second submission overwrites the first; two accounts have independent profiles; the questionnaire shape itself (6 questions × 5 options) is asserted directly.

+### `internal/nomineedesignation`, `internal/jointholding` — new this build

+FEATURES.md §1 "Nominee management, joint holding support" (`docs/BUILD_LOG.md` entry 77).
+Split into two packages deliberately —
+joint holding answers "who legally co-owns the account," nominee designation answers "who receives assets on death" — distinct from `services/backoffice`'s `nomineesuccession`, which is the later death-claim workflow that would reference this designation record.
+`nomineedesignation`: percentage allocations across all nominees for an account must sum to exactly 100% or the account must explicitly opt out; a minor nominee (computed age < 18) requires guardian details. `jointholding`: INDIVIDUAL vs. JOINT accounts with three real standard modes — JOINTLY (requires every holder's consent), EITHER_OR_SURVIVOR (exactly 2 holders, any one's consent), ANYONE_OR_SURVIVOR (3+ holders, any one's consent) — plus a primary-holder designation.
+38 tests.
+Verified live on a running server.
+Known gap: nothing downstream (e.g. order submission) currently gates on a complete nomination or registered joint-holding structure — this service only records the designations.

 ### `cmd/server/main.go`